martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 5. The certificate MAY contain more than one DNS-ID, SRV-ID, or URI-ID as further explained under {{security-multi}}.

-6. Unless a specification that reuses this one allows continued support for the wildcard character `*`, the DNS domain name portion of a presented identifier SHOULD NOT contain the wildcard character, whether as the complete left-most label within the identifier (following the description of labels and domain names in
-  {{DNS-CONCEPTS}}, e.g., `*.example.com`) or as a fragment thereof (e.g., `*oo.example.com`, `f*o.example.com`, or `fo*.example.com`).
-A
-  more detailed discussion of so-called "wildcard certificates" is provided under {{security-wildcards}}.

 ## Examples {#represent-examples}